gsdlab/ClaferIDE/README.md

  `git submodule update`

-  This will install the platform
+This will install the platform.

 3. Go to `<target directory>/ClaferIDE/Server` and execute